okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/aspnet/enrollmentotherintegrationsteps.md

 </div>

-#### 11. Exit Polling
+#### 11. Exit polling

-After the user completes the setup and finishes enrolling the account, the next time `EnrollPoll()` is called, it returns a status of `Success` along with access and ID tokens.
+After the user completes the setup and finishes enrolling their account, the next time `EnrollPoll()` is called, it returns a status of `Success` along with access and ID tokens.
 The page exits the polling and redirects the user to the default home page for the signed-in user.